epfl-ada/ada-2020-project-milestone-p3-p3_abracadabra/README.md

 ### David

+* Thought of the data story flow + potential questions (not all of them though, it was a collective effort)
 * Setting up the website + basic text in there
 * Questions 1 and 5 in the website + notebook